uos/ceres_robot/README.md

 We provide a script for an easy remote connection setup in `ceres_util/ceres.rc`.
 *Make sure it is sourced in `~/.bashrc`*

+You need to have `dig` installed for all functionality, install it with `sudo apt-get install dnsutils`

 The script contains the following functions:
 * `ceres-host`
   * exports the ROS_MASTER_URI